joemaidman/flub/README.md

 <b>```test(description: string, assertions: function)```</b>

 a container for a single test.
 Can contain one or more assertions.
-A spec whose expectations all succeed will be passing and a spec with any failures will fail
+A spec whose expectations all succeed will be green/passing and a spec with any failed expectations will be red/failing

 <b>```expect(subject: any)```</b>